BlenderCN-Org/YABEE-1/README.md

 - Non-cyclic NURBS Curves

 # Limitations
-The following are currently not supported/implemented by YABEE:
+The following are currently not supported/implemented by MAYBEE:
 - Properties/tags
 - Texture baking via Cycles
 - Non-Shader Mode for Materials & Textures

 Principled Shader Support
 =====
-With the addition of the the Principled BSDF shader in Blender and the upcomming support for physically based materials in Panda3D it was possible to extend YABEE to improve the workflow for artists when working in a PBR environment.
+With the addition of the the Principled BSDF shader in Blender and the upcoming support for physically based materials in Panda3D it was possible to extend YABEE to improve the workflow for artists when working in a PBR environment.

 <img src="http://pasteall.org/pic/show.php?id=c278bebee6e22ce886ffd4448948c70f" />